0xPolygonMiden/miden-base/docs/src/architecture.md

         <img src="./diagrams/architecture/transaction_lifecycle/Account_Note_Account.png">
     </p>

-- For Bob to finally receive 5 MATIC, he needs to consume the note that Alice created in her transaction.
-In order to do that, Bob needs to execute a second transaction.
+- For Bob to finally receive the 5 MATIC, he needs to consume the note that Alice created in her transaction.
+To do that, Bob needs to execute a second transaction.

     <p align="center">
         <img src="./diagrams/architecture/transaction_lifecycle/Transaction_2.png">